LogoRead Frog

 After startup, access the main website at: http://localhost:8888/.

-If you are currently in a Windows environment, you need to add a web-ext.config.ts file in the apps/extension directory to explicitly specify the browser path.
+You can modify the web-ext.config.ts file in the apps/extension directory to explicitly specify the browser path.

 // apps/extension/web-ext.config.ts